dancasmor/A-bio-inspired-implementation-of-a-sparse-learning-spike-based-hippocampus-memory-model/README.md

 To perform memory tests, run <a href="test_DG_CA3_CA1_one_hot.py">test_DG_CA3_CA1_one_hot.py</a>.
 This script is in charge of building the memory model, i.e. calling <a href="DG_CA3_CA1_one_hot.py">DG_CA3_CA1_one_hot.py</a>, run the simulation and create the necessary visual resources on the simulation result.
 </p>
 <p align="justify">
 In order to define the parameters of the memory model to be built and the conditions of the simulation to be run, it is necessary to create or modify a set of configuration files located in the folder <a href="config_files/">config_files</a>.
 You can have as many configurations of models and simulations as you want, each one must be contained in a different folder, and is the file <a href="config_files/configFileParameters.ini">configFileParameters.ini</a> in which you indicate which of all the configurations you want to use.
-The configuration must consist of 4 files, the contents of which are specified in section <a href="#RepositoryContent">Repository content</a>.
+The configuration must consist of 4 files, the contents of which are specified in <a href="#RepositoryContent">Repository content</a> section.
 </p>
 <p align="justify">
 In case you want to try some of the tests discussed in the paper such as the stress test or the random access test, you can use <a href="memory_testbench.py">memory_testbench.py</a>.
 It generates the input_spikes.ini necessary to carry out the test, as well as indicating the simulation time required and the number of operations performed.